prebid/prebid.github.io/guide.md

 A custom series of classes created to control the formatting of the content on the interior pages.

 *Footer*
-A custom series of classes created to control the formatting of the footer.
+A custom class created to control the formatting of the footer.

 **Responsivenes**